 Required Workplace Posters From L&I

 Employers are legally required to display 3 free posters in their workplace to inform employees of their rights and responsibilities.
+Please note that you do not need to order new posters every year.
+Simply compare the valid date(s) listed below with the date indicated at the bottom of your poster – just right of the publication number.

 The "Notice to Employees" poster differs based on whether your employer is part of the State Fund or self-insured.
 Self-insured means the employer provides their own workers' compensation coverage to their employees.
 See if a business is currently self-insured.